Institut auf dem Rosenberg: Admissions

-Rosenberg has a limited student body and has been described as among the more exclusive Swiss boarding schools.
-Families are encouraged to apply early as spaces are allocated on a first-come basis and judged on merit; although, in theory, it is possible for a new student to join after the academic year begins.
-Successful entry depends on passing a personal interview and an admissions exam.
+Rosenberg has a limited student capacity and has been described as one of the more exclusive Swiss boarding schools.
+Spaces are allocated on unusual merit, and it is rare for a student to join after the academic year begins.
+In general, an applicant may be registered up until December with an application fee of CHF1,000 to join a waiting list.
+Selected candidates are then called to sit through an intensive admissions test.

-Various figures have been suggested for the total enrollment.
+Various figures have been suggested for the total enrolment.
 A 2019 article in the magazine Air Mail claimed 300 students from 48 different nationalities, while the South China Morning Post reported in the same year that "no more than 260" are enrolled.
 Other sources have repeated a lower figure of 230.

 Fees

-As of 2019, Rosenberg is the most expensive school in the world when both tuition and boarding costs are taken into account.
+As of 2023, Rosenberg is the most expensive school in the world when both tuition and boarding costs are taken into account.

 The base fee covering academic tuition, school meals and similar is CHF93,000.
 Additional fees for housing, extracurriculars and personal expenses amount to CHF57,000 on average.
-This makes for a combined cost in dollars of around $150,000 per year.
+This makes for a combined cost in dollars of around $175,000 per year.

 Academic curriculum

-Rosenberg prepares its students for a broad range of external exams including the IGCEs, A-Levels, Advanced Placement (AP’s), the International Baccalaureate (IB) as well as the GIB DP Programme (German International Baccalaureate).
-Additionally, Rosenberg is an official testing centre for CEFR A1-C2 (including Cambridge, Goethe, DELF), SAT and the IELTS.
+Rosenberg is a highly residential school offering eight different national qualifications, 100+ academic courses, and 32 different languages taught by native faculty.
+Rosenberg students undertake a broad range of external exams including the IGCSEs, A-Levels, Advanced Placement (AP's), the International Baccalaureate (IB) as well as the GIB DP Programme (German International Baccalaureate).

-An important element of the school is the Rosenberg International Curriculum (RIC), which enables students to supplement core classes with a variety of co-curricular courses.
-More than 60 such courses are available, examples being 'Wealth Creation & Investment', 'The Art of Strategy & Game Theory', 'Biotechnology', and 'Applied Robotics'.
 In a 2019 interview, Headmaster Gademann boasted that "we teach pretty much anything from international law to product design and entrepreneurship".

-There is a strong focus on creativity and interpersonal skills alongside academic elements in general.
-Individual Development Plan (IDP) specialists design plans for each student.
-Such plans are described by the school itself as a way of ensuring student interests and ambitions are matched to their aspirations for university and beyond.
-It is claimed this "artisanal guidance" means students receive an education most appropriate to them and encourage them to take more ownership over their learning.
+Alongside formal qualifications, students jointly pursue the school's own independent Rosenberg International Curriculum (RIC) that supplements core classes with a variety of personalized learning opportunities with external program partners like MIT.
+There is a focus on creativity and interpersonal skills alongside academic elements in general.
+Individual Development Plan (IDP) specialists design individualized course plans for each student, with more than a 100 external course programs available, including specializations in Politics, Diplomacy, Investment Strategy, Biotechnology, and Applied Robotics.

-For 2021, Rosenberg students scored an average of 38 on the IB, compared to a worldwide average of 33.
+For 2024, Rosenberg students scored A*-- A grade on average in both IGCSEs, GCSEs, and A levels, with a 38 on the International Baccalaureate.
 It is not uncommon for students to take qualifications and courses ahead of their age group.

-Institut auf dem Rosenberg offers a range of summer camps and winter courses that provide language lessons with skills development.
+Additionally, Rosenberg is also an official testing centre for CEFR A1-C2 (including Cambridge Goethe, DELF, DALF and DELE), SAT and the IELTS.
+Some of the teaching staff were trained in the British state school sector.